Geometric Assumptions in Hydrodynamic Modeling of Coronal and Flaring Loops: Conclusions

 We emphasize that a non-uniform cross-sectional area strongly impacts all of the hydrodynamic quantities, and therefore the radiation as well.
 We note that in none of the simulations here do we find coronal condensation events characteristic of coronal rain, reiterating the result of \citet{reep2020}.
 While the geometry does impact the basic quantities, it still appears that there needs to be some secondary heating term to produce rain.
 In general, simulations of coronal loops must include area expansion to accurately simulate the dynamics, particularly the cooling of loops.
 Observations, additionally, are required to constrain the magnitude, rate, and location of the expansion to better inform the simulations.

 \leavevmode

 \acknowledgments The authors were supported by a NASA Heliophysics Supporting Research Grant, number NNH19ZDA001N, and by the Office of Naval Research 6.1 Support Program.
 This research benefited from discussions held at a meeting at the International Space Science Institute, in Bern, Switzerland, led by Drs.
 Vanessa Polito and Graham Kerr.
+The authors also thank the referee for helpful comments that have improved this paper.